Skip to main content

 Component 3: Property Taxes (Pro-Rata Share)

 Property taxes vary by jurisdiction and are driven by assessed value and millage rate.
-They're genuinely non-controllable — the landlord can't reduce them without appealing the assessment, and appeals take time.
+They're genuinely non-controllable.
+The landlord can't reduce them without appealing the assessment, and appeals take time.

 Request the current tax bill and calculate your pro-rata share directly.
 If the property was recently acquired or reappraised, note that the assessment may change significantly in the near term.
 See state-by-state CAM disclosure for jurisdiction-specific rules on tax recovery.